Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Expected Runtime as an Observable

-First, for each quantum program $S$, the linearity of $\ERT(S)$ shown in Lemma \ref{linearity} immediately implies that there exists an observable $A_S$ such that for all $\rho \in T_S$ (the set of input states with finite expected runtimes; see Eq. (\ref{finite-run})).
-Indeed, we are able to give an explicit and structural representation of this observable $A_S$.
+Now let us consider how $\ERT(S)$ can be characterised in terms of physical observable.
+First of all, we notice that for each quantum program $S$, the linearity of $\ERT(S)$ shown in Lemma \ref{linearity} immediately implies that there exists an observable $A_S$ such that for all $\rho \in T_S$ (the set of input states with finite expected runtimes; see Eq. (\ref{finite-run})).
+So, our actual problem is to find an explicit and structural representation of this observable $A_S$.

-To define the representation of $A_S$, we need the following lemma proved in \cite{Zhou19}.
+To present the representation of $A_S$, we need the following lemma proved in \cite{Zhou19}.
 Recall from \cite{Ying11} that $\tr(\sem{S}(\rho))$ is the probability that quantum program $S$ terminates with input $\rho$.
 Then for a density operator $\rho$, we say that $S$ almost surely terminates upon $\rho$ if $\tr(\sem{S}(\rho))=1$.
-By linearity of trace and $\sem{S}$, this condition should be rewritten as $\tr(\sem{S}(\rho))=\tr(\rho)$ if $\rho$ is a partial density operator. \begin{lemma}[\cite{Zhou19}] For any quantum \textbf{while}-program with state Hilbert space $\HH$, the set of the (unnormalised) pure states from which $S$ almost surely terminates:
+By linearity of trace and $\sem{S}$, this condition should be rewritten as $\tr(\sem{S}(\rho))=\tr(\rho)$ if $\rho$ is a partial density operator. \begin{lemma}[Theorem 3.1 in \cite{Zhou19}] For any quantum \textbf{while}-program with state Hilbert space $\HH$, the set of the (unnormalised) pure states from which $S$ almost surely terminates: